 However, what happens when you need to get the money out of your traditional or Roth TSP?
-Perhaps you’ve reached retirement age and want to make a withdrawal?
+Perhaps you’ve reached retirement age and want to make a withdrawal as part of your federal retirement strategy?
 Or maybe you’re considering a hardship withdrawal but don’t know where to start.
 Here is a complete guide on how to withdraw money from the TSP for all circumstances.

 Can I withdraw my TSP Early?
 How to withdraw money from your TSP during federal service